 i’ve been a fan of Unsuk Chin‘s music ever since she returned to instrumental writing in the early ’90s with Akrostichon-Wortspiel.
-At the end of last month, Radio 3’s ‘Hear and Now’ featured Chin’s more recent music.
-The Violin Concerto is awash with invention; all the talk of open strings is simply an opening gambit, from where it departs into vivid and distinctly unfamiliar territory.
+Her Violin Concerto is awash with invention; all the talk of open strings is simply an opening gambit, from where it departs into vivid and distinctly unfamiliar territory.
 Often, the use of open strings is redolent of Berg’s concerto, but it’s unfair to latch onto that association, as Chin really does operate in a world apart.
-It’s much more akin to Ligeti’s concerto, and Chin acknowledges this in her interview during the programme, where she refers to her piece as an ‘answer’ to Ligeti’s.
-She also speaks of a desire to avoid a conventional orchestral sound through the introduction of ununusal instruments; the final movement of the concerto features steel drums, which inject a fittingly exotic and unconventional twist to the work as a whole.
+It’s much more akin to Ligeti’s concerto, and Chin has acknowledged this, referring to her piece as an ‘answer’ to Ligeti’s.
+She’s also spoken of a desire to avoid a conventional orchestral sound through the introduction of ununusal instruments; the final movement of the concerto features steel drums, which inject a fittingly exotic and unconventional twist to the work as a whole.

 i would not describe myself as a fan of British/Australian Chris Dench.
 Dench once memorably said of his compositional approach, “There is a terrible tendency on my part, when I don’t mechanise some part of the music, to write Puccini” (“Four Facets of the ‘New Complexity'”, Contact, No. 32), a highly revealing comment.
 Much of Dench’s music has featured the worst kind of complexity, wrapped up in mere rhythmic verbiage, under the guise of invention (it’s surprising Richard Toop felt sufficiently impressed to include Dench alongside Finnissy, James Dillon and Richard Barrett in his seminal essay; time, bless her, has certainly told).
 It’s encouraging, therefore, that his biography includes the sentence, “Since early 1996 he has been engaged on a review of his notational systems with the intent of simplifying the means by which musical ideas are presented to the player without compromise of the compositional substance”, although it’s a shame he wasn’t doing this already; i haven’t seen any scores since the late ’90s, so i’ve no idea if this has been realised.